github/docs/content/repositories/archiving-a-github-repository/backing-up-a-repository.md

 git lfs fetch --all
 ```

-Once you have cloned the Git repository, you can compress it into an archive (for example a `.zip` or `.tar.gz` file) and move it a location for safe-keeping.
+Once you have cloned the Git repository, you can compress it into an archive (for example a `.zip` or `.tar.gz` file) and move it to a location for safe-keeping.

 You can restore your backup by decompressing the archive and then pushing the Git repository to a Git remote.